Himala: Plot

-The setting is a small town named Cupang, a community set in an arid landscape.
-The townsfolk believed that the ongoing drought was a curse placed upon them for driving away a leper some years before.
+The small town of Cupang, located in an arid landscape, is suffering from a drought which the townsfolk believe is a curse, divine retribution placed upon them for driving away a leper years before.

-During a solar eclipse, a local girl named Elsa (Aunor), reports seeing an apparition of the Blessed Virgin Mary near a tree atop the barren hill where her adoptive mother Aling Salíng (Labalan) found her as a baby.
-Elsa soon after engages in faith healing the local residents.
-She is assisted by her friends Chayong (Centeno), Sepa (Quiambao), and Baldo (Almeda) who eventually became part of her "Seven Apostles", which later includes the entrepreneur Mrs. Alba (Palileo).
-Word spreads, drawing pilgrims and the curious to Cupang and Elsa's house, which is marked with a large banner proclaiming "Elsa Loves You".
-At the same time, enterprising residents of Cupang begin selling religious articles, offering accommodation–all capitalising on the sudden influx of local and foreign patients and tourists.
+During a solar eclipse, a girl named Elsa reports seeing an apparition of the Virgin Mary near a dried tree atop a barren hill, where her adoptive mother Salíng found her as a baby.
+The local priest interrogates and doubts her, but Elsa soon after engages in faith healing for the residents.
+She is assisted by her friends Chayong, Sepa, and Baldo who eventually became part of her “Seven Apostles”, which later includes the entrepreneur Mrs. Alba.
+Word spreads, drawing pilgrims and the curious to Cupang and Elsa’s house, which is marked with a large banner proclaiming “Elsa Loves You”.
+At the same time, enterprising residents of Cupang begin selling food, religious articles, offering accommodation–all capitalizing on the sudden influx of local and foreign patients and tourists.

-A Manila-based filmmaker named Orly (Manikan) arrives in town to make a documentary on Elsa, interviewing her and the people who personally know her.
-Around the same time, Elsa's childhood friend Nimia (Dueñas), now a prostitute, has returned to Cupang.
-Nimia establishes a kabaret (nightclub/brothel) for tourists, which is later ordered closed by Elsa's Seven Apostles.
+A Manila-based filmmaker named Orly arrives in town to make a documentary on Elsa, interviewing her and those who personally know her.
+Around the same time, Elsa's childhood friend Nimia, now a prostitute, returns to Cupang.
+Nimia establishes a kabaret (nightclub/brothel) for tourists, which is later ordered closed by the Seven Apostles.

-One day, Orly approaches the town's vicar (Lamangan) in the local church's confessional.
-He tells the priest that he saw two drugged youths from Manila raping Elsa and Chayong on the hill of the apparitions.
-Orly tries to unburden himself of his tremendous guilt.
+One day, Orly approaches the town priest in the church’s confessional.
+He tells the priest that he saw two drugged youths from Manila rape Elsa and Chayong on the hill of apparitions.
+Orly tries to unburden himself of his tremendous guilt and is unsure whether to publish his video of the incident.

-A cholera epidemic spreads throughout Cupang, with Sepa's two children dying after eating tainted meat.
-A still-traumatised Chayong then hangs herself out of shame following the rape.
-As the townsfolk bring the three bodies to the graveyard, a fourth coffin follows; the deceased's mother chastises Elsa, accusing the seer of failing to heal her child.
-Authorities quarantine Elsa's house, closing it off from would-be patients, while Elsa blames herself for all of the deaths and decided to stop healing.
+A cholera epidemic spreads throughout Cupang, with Sepa’s two children dying after eating tainted meat.
+Chayong is still traumatised by the rape, so she hangs herself out of shame.
+As the townsfolk process the three bodies to the graveyard, a fourth coffin follows; the deceased’s crazed mother chastises Elsa, accusing her of failing to heal her child.
+Authorities quarantine Elsa’s house, closing it off from would-be patients, while Elsa blames herself for the deaths and decides to stop healing.
 Eventually, the pilgrims and tourists stop coming, returning the town to its sleepy state.